sithid/codeyou-devops-aws-challenge4/README.md

     docker compose ps
     ```

 6. Open a browser and navigate to `http://localhost:8080`.
-The default NGINX page should appear.
+You should get a response page from nginx, may be a 403 forbidden

 7. Add the `db` service to the `docker-compose.yml` file:

     ```yaml
     ...
+      web:
+        image: nginx:latest
+        ports:
+          - "8080:80"
+        volumes:
+          - ./html:/usr/share/nginx/html

       db:
         image: mysql:latest  # Official MySQL image
         environment:
-          MYSQL_ROOT_PASSWORD: supersecret    # Root password for MySQL
+          MYSQL_ROOT_PASSWORD: supersecret # Root password
           MYSQL_DATABASE: testdb # Name of the default database
           MYSQL_USER: mysqluser # Custom MySQL user
-          MYSQL_PASSWORD: notsosecretpassword        # Password for the MySQL user
+          MYSQL_PASSWORD: notsosecretpassword # Password for custom user

     # this should be at the very bottom
-    network:
+    networks:
       default:
         driver: bridge
     ```